sygibson/vmtools/COLOR.md

 content packs can be authored and maintained in a Git (or other Source Code Control System) management system.

+The directory structure (in the "`content/`" directory) closely relates to the different parts of composable content that are represented in Content Bundles (or Packs).
+Each directory contains unique content pieces for each of the types of content.

+Directories that don't exist here (for example "`bootenvs`") can be created if you need to build content of that type.

+All Workflow elements in Content are executed as a "`job`" on the Machine side.
+This is why you must have a Runner (agent) running.
+DRP supports "`plugins`" which are compiled binaries, that execute on the DRP Endpoint side, on behalf of the Machine.
+This Color Demo content does NOT relate to Plugins, only content executed on the Machine as Workflow jobs.

 ## Usage
 To install the `colordemo` content pack, use the following command: